translate/pootle/docs/server/optimization.rst

 ----------------------

-If you want better performance for your PO based operations, you can try to enable the fast new PO implementation available since Translate Toolkit 1.5.0.
+If you want better performance for your PO based operations, you can try to enable the fast PO implementation available since Translate Toolkit 1.5.0.
 This implementation will be used if ``USECPO=2`` is available in the operating system environment variables.
 Note that this is different from the Apache environment variables.